Riverdale Boys Lacrosse

 High School Season

-The high school season starts in mid-January every year.
+The high school season starts in mid- to late-January every year.
 Practices are five days per week.
 Attendance is mandatory.
 If you miss practice within two days of a game, you will not play in the next game.
 Acceptable excuses for absence is illness, injury, and scholastic events.
 Other excuses will be evaluated on a case-by-case basis but very few exceptions will be made.
 Read and understand the team rules.